spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 - Configure OpenID Connect (OIDC) parameters to specify a third-party Identify Provider (IDP).
 For more information, refer to the [Use RBAC With OIDC](/clusters/cluster-management/cluster-rbac/#userbacwithoidc) guide.

-- Add a certificate for the Spectro Proxy pack if you are connecting to the cluster API of a Palette-managed Kubernetes cluster in private networks or clusters configured with private API endpoints.
+- Add a certificate for the Spectro Proxy pack if you want to use a reverse proxy with a Kubernetes cluster.
 For more information, refer to the [Spectro Proxy](/integrations/frp) guide.

 #### Configuration Changes